 The Kidney Failure Risk Equation (KFRE) was developed in patients with chronic kidney disease (CKD) stages 3a to 5 (eGFR <60 ml/min/1.73m2) referred to kidney doctors in Canada.
 It has now been validated in more than 800,000 individuals from more than 35 countries worldwide.
 Specific validation of KFRE has been performed in UK primary care.
 The four variable equation accurately predicts the 2 and 5 year probability of endstage kidney disease, the need for dialysis or a kidney transplant, for an individual with CKD stages 3a to 5.
 The model has been updated, known as re-calibration, for the UK.
 The need for re-calibration is very common for risk prediction tools such as KFRE.

-Determining the probability of kidney failure may be useful for patient and provider communication, triage and management of kidney referrals and timing of dialysis access placement and living related kidney transplant.
+Determining the risk of kidney failure may be useful to healthcare professionals caring for individuals with CKD.
 KFRE is recommended for use by The National Institute for Health and Care Excellence (NICE) (NG203).
 Prospective clinical trials evaluating the utility of this instrument for clinical decision making are in progress.

 This website has been developed as a UK version of kidneyfailurerisk.com.
 The content is only applicable to individuals with CKD in the UK.
-The website development costs have been generously funded by AstraZeneca UK as part of an education grant to University of Leicester.
-AstraZeneca UK have had no direct input into the content of the website.
 Please contact firstname.lastname@example.org if you have any questions or comments.

 ESTIMATED GLOMERULAR FILTRATION RATE